tabbykatz/sf0120_shell_suite/README.md

 # Simple Shell, Checks
+Hello SF0120:</br>

+Please add tests by cloning this repo, making a dir by the same naming conventions I am using (task no, simple shell, task name) or, if your test falls under a task that already has a repo, creating your test script in an existing directory.
+Make sure your script is executable.</br>

 There will be no checks released before the deadline.
 We **strongly** encourage the whole class to work together and create a suite of checks covering both regular tests and edged cases for each task.